During the design time, Processor Expert performs instant checking

 CPU Properties (if supported).
 External memories must be defined in CPU

+Properties.
 The bits can also allocate memory.
 Therefore you can be sure that only

 one bean uses an allocated bit of a register in external address space.
+The settings of all timed devices are checked.
+If no error is detected,

 it means that you can work with the given settings without a problem in